xitation/linux-configs/README.md

 an actual mirror of ~ anyway).

-In many cases, I have different configurations for different systems, so I've broken them out into saparate files where appropriate.
+In many cases, I have different configurations for different systems, so I've broken them out into separate files where appropriate.

 Most importantly, don't clone this and put these configurations into place expecting them to work for you - this is a reference when I set up my own